-- Efficiency in Population Censuses the situation of the European register-based 2011 Censuses (⇔); - A Guide to Data Integration for Official Statistics UNECE (↔); - Using Administrative and Secondary Sources for Official Statistics.
+- Efficiency in Population Censuses the situation of the European register-based 2011 Censuses (S); - A Guide to Data Integration for Official Statistics UNECE (); - Using Administrative and Secondary Sources for Official Statistics.
 A Handbook of Principles and Practices.
-UNECE 2011 (c=); - Principles and Recommendations for Population and Housing Censuses.
-Revision 3, UN 2017 (co); - The usability of administrative data for register-based censuses (↔); - Register-based statistics in the Nordic countries.
+UNECE 2011 (1); - Principles and Recommendations for Population and Housing Censuses.
+Revision 3, UN 2017 (3); - The usability of administrative data for register-based censuses (I); - Register-based statistics in the Nordic countries.
 Review of best practices with focus on population and social statistics.
-UNECE 2007 (c=).
+UNECE 2007 (1).

-11.3 Statistical Business Register
+12.3 Statistical Business Register

-11.3.1 What is an SBR?
+12.3.1 What is an SBR?